carolineRe13/Data-engineering-batch-processing-infrastructure/README.md

   - `ACR_USERNAME`: Username
   - `ACR_PASSWORD`: password

+## Change number of spark worker nodes
+You can change the number of spark worker nodes by passing a `workerCount` parameter to the containerInstance.bicep file.
+This requires a teardown and deploy of the pipeline.

 ## Trigger a pipeline run
-You can use the github token created above in these commands.
+You can use the github token created above in this command.
 ```
 curl -i \
   -X POST \